DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 Object property is place where many thing can go wrong because of mistype, apply a constant to the accessor can prevent this type of problem.

 With constant you can also easily share it within back end and front end because object is heavily involved in api.

+## Use absolute path

+so that we don't need to worry about the path when you copy the import statement to another file or when we move file.

 ## Minimal cases for "default"